19hours/sg-statutes/Acts/Companies Act.md

 [38/98 wef 18/11/1998]

-### Payments to be made out of distributable profits and company not to be insolvent
+### Payments to be made only if company is solvent

 76F\.—(1) A payment made by a company in consideration of —